leezhenghui/node-flc/README.md

 router:policy:logger [HTTP-Exit] resource-path: </test/ctx/propagation>; method: <GET>; statusCode: <200>; headers: <{"user-agent":"curl/7.35.0","host":"localhost:8080","accept":"*/*"}>; user: <-> @2018-11-29T05:34:52.975Z +1ms
 ```

-If we have a handle pool or a glable async resource, the context propagation will be broken then:
+If we have a async-resource used in the across-invocation-flow situation , the context propagation will be broken then:

 ```
 curl http://localhost:8080/test/ctx/breaker